-Twin Rivers USD currrently provides quality after school programming to more than 2,800 students in 34 schools.
+Twin Rivers USD currently provides quality before and after school programs to more than 2,800 students in 38 schools.
 The Expanded Learning Programs serve eligible students in kindergarten and grades one through nine, inclusive, at participating public and charter schools.
 (EC § 8482.3(a).)

 Our Expanded Learning programs involve collaboration among parents, youth, representatives from schools and governmental agencies, such as local law enforcement and local parks and recreation departments, and individuals from community-based organizations and the private sector.
 Programs are created through partnerships between schools and local community resources to provide literacy, academic enrichment, and safe, constructive alternatives for students in grades K-8.

 Boys & Girls Club of Greater Sacramento For more than 100 years Boys & Girls Clubs have been serving children across America.
-Boys & Girls Clubs of Greater Sacramento proudly brings the Boys & Girls Clubs of America (BGCA) tradition to the Sacramento area, contributing to the growth and positive development of the children at Madison Elementary.
+Boys & Girls Clubs of Greater Sacramento proudly brings the Boys & Girls Clubs of America (BGCA) tradition to the Sacramento area, contributing to the growth and positive development of the children at Fairbanks and Hillsdale Elementary.

 Center for Fathers and Families Founded in 1994, the Center for Fathers and Families' mission is to strengthen families and build communities in the Greater Sacramento region by offering a network of programs & services that lead to family growth, enrichment, and empowerment.
 MASTERS (Making After School Time Enriching, Rewarding, and Successful) currently serves students at Allison, Castori, Madison, Oakdale and Smythe K-6.

 North Highlands Recreation & Park District NHRPD's mission is to help enrich and fulfill the lives of the citizens through the provision of facilities and programs that will provide and enhance creative, wholesome and imaginative leisure time living patterns with emphasis on family and youth oriented programs.
-The Raccoon Club at Ridgepoint Elementary is a structured after school program for children in grades K through 6.
+The Raccoon Club at Ridgepoint Elementary is a structured after school program for children in grades K-8.

 Roberts Family Development Center The RFDC program is based on the "Better Than Average" after school program, which encompasses academic assistance, enrichment and recreation.
 The after school program's mission is to provide a safe, interactive learning environment for participating students at MLK Jr. Technology Academy and Rio Tierra Junior High.

 Sacramento Chinese Community Service Center The Center was founded in 1978 to aid those newly arrived Chinese immigrants in dealing with cultural adaptation.
-As part of their goal to improve academic achievement, increase enrichment opportunities and family literacy the agency operates more than 15 after-school programs in Twin Rivers including Babcock, Del Paso, Dry Creek, Foothill Oaks, Foothill Ranch, Frontier, Garden Valley, Hagginwood, Las Palmas Northwood, Norwood Jr. High, Orchard, Rio Linda Preparatory, Woodridge and Madison in TRUSD.
+As part of their goal to improve academic achievement, increase enrichment opportunities and family literacy the agency operates 16 after-school programs in Twin Rivers including Babcock, Del Paso, Dry Creek, Foothill Oaks, Foothill Ranch, Frontier, Garden Valley, Hagginwood, Las Palmas Northwood, Norwood Jr. High, Orchard, Rio Linda Preparatory, Sierra View, Strauch and Woodridge.

 YMCA of Superior California At the YMCA there's time every day for homework and fun.
 Activities in art, science, literacy and group discussions related to the theme are part of the daily routine.
 In addition, children have time scheduled for homework, snack and physical activity.
-The program is available at Kohler Elementary and Morey ECDC.
+The program is available at Kohler Elementary.